zhiachong/victorzhou.com/content/posts/2018-05-01-how-i-landed-offers.md

 Out of the 500 or so emails, I received about 50 replies, and landed phone screens with a small percentage of those.
 I stopped at 500 because I was short on time and needed to finalize a job as soon as possible.
 I was optimizing for results rather than reach at that point.

+# The Startup Journey

 As luck would have it, I finally landed a job at a startup in Seattle as a junior software engineer.
 The startup was located in Kirkland at the time, so I had to take a 45-min bus ride to make it in time for the interview.

 I then stayed there for the next 3.5 years, where I learned a great deal of stuff like Amazon AWS, EC2, DynamoDB, SQS, and Docker.
 I grew a lot during this period.
 I learned how to write modular, maintainable code.
 I learned how to reason about software design.
 And I learned how to handle people problems.

 I was working next to a group of smart people who held jobs at Microsoft, Amazon, and LinkedIn, and I tried to be the “sponge” in the group.
 I absorbed anything and everything they threw at me.
 I believe this made a huge impact in my career.

-# Startup Days
+# What I learned

+###

-During my stint at the startup, I worked almost exclusively on backend development, with some dev-ops in between.
+### During my stint at the startup, I worked almost exclusively on backend development, with some dev-ops in between.
 I started out writing some functions to add/modify a feature that were mostly small in scope.
 But it was a great opportunity to understand the codebase and get some code reviews.

 A year into it, I started owning parts of the codebase, and then I was tasked with turning a set of features into a service.

 That was the start of the SOA phase for the startup.
 We started turning various components of the site into services, and that’s how I started learning more about RESTful services, authentication, AWS services, pub-sub, distributed systems and so forth.

 The interesting part here is that _I didn’t learn about any of these through books or formal education._ Rather, I needed to get that set of features done and there were the bottlenecks.